petervle/sheets-facebook-rfid-lock/README.md

   * I do not know why I thought I could make all this without using my strongest language, but I did and it was a mistake.
 ### Design solutions
 **Found fbchat**
 It is an api that allows the user to create a fb messenger bot.
 We will be using this to send instant messages over messenger whenever the door is opened (and it's **FREE**).
+Other options we saw were services like twilio, but these required paid subscriptions, and we didn't want an extra cost.
+The product had to be strictly better.
 **Use Raspberry Pi 4 instead of Arduino**
 Runs like a desktop, can run python3, and easy to hook up a lock.